Become an expert in the identification and culture of tropicals

 - Grow tropicals as garden plants (if the climate fits), as greenhouse (stove) plants or as indoor plants.

-- Start a nursery or plant hire business
+- Work in or Start a nursery or plantscaping business

 - 100 hour, self paced course -upgrade prior qualifications or combine with other modules for a certificate or diploma